Berg coat of arms

 Schools in Berg municipality

 22 active school units in Berg, Jämtlands län.
-Most common school forms: 10 compulsory school, 10 preschool, 8 after-school care (a school can have multiple forms).
+The three most common school forms: 10 compulsory school, 10 preschool, 8 after-school care (+4 more) (a school can have multiple forms).

 Key metrics — Berg municipality